 Our president claimed during the primaries that one of his qualifications is the size of his hands.
 I want to direct us to the One who holds us in the palm of His hand (John 10:29).

-- Finding hope in what seems like a hopeless situation.
+- Finding hope in what seems like hopeless situations.

 This focuses on me caring for my adult son with autism.
 Several blogs have been started by families touched by autism who stopped writing after a few posts.
 It’s hard to post stories of hope when you’re slogging daily through the details and struggles that life with autism, and other special needs, bring.